Written by: A O’Neill, Licensed Pest Control Professional

 - A considerable number of live adults and nymphs will be seen not just on the bed but crawling on walls, baseboards, etc. They will be visible in cracks and crevices in the walls, bed frame, behind picture frames, and other areas which are listed here.

-- Hatched eggs and eggs can easily be seen along mattress seams, in folds of the mattress, box spring, and nearby furniture.
+- Hatched and unhatched eggs can easily be seen along mattress seams, in folds of the mattress, box spring, and nearby furniture.
 If you sleep on your couch, then they can also be found hiding in there.

 - Lots of dark fecal stains on the mattress, box spring, and other material furnishings.

 - In a heavily infested room, you may smell the unpleasant sweet-musty odor that is likened to berries or coriander and is given off by the bed bugs when disturbed.

 - Cast/shed skins are visible, especially in areas near the bed.
-As the bed bugs are continuously producing offspring, there is an increasing build-up of shedded skins mainly in harborage areas.
+As the bed bugs are continuously producing offspring, there is an increasing build-up of shed skins mainly in harborage areas.